Promote Mental Health in a Variety of Clinical Settings

 Build a working familiarity with counseling roles and settings, etiology, nomenclature and service delivery modalities.
 Understand theory, principles, models and documentation formats.
 Plus, master the day-to-day realities of mental health practice, including intake interviews, evaluations, caseload management and assessment of treatment.

 Online classwork is mostly asynchronous, allowing you to complete your studies on a schedule that best suits your life.
-While we are not yet CACREP-accredited, our program was designed according to 2016 Council for Accreditation of Counseling & Related Educational Programs (CACREP) standards, you’ll receive an education that meets the highest standards for the counseling profession.
+While we are not yet CACREP-accredited, our program was designed according to 2016 Council for Accreditation of Counseling & Related Educational Programs (CACREP) standards – you’ll receive an education that meets the highest standards for the counseling profession.